YurelyCamacho/grant-proposals/psf_proposal-SCiCookie2.md

   - Documentation and User Interface Improvements.
   - Code Quality and Community Standards Compliance.

-  The grant would help us to update the dependencies and some configuration changes when necessary.
-For example, bugfixes, change the TUI lib to something more reliable, improve the configuration for the dependencies (ruff, pre-commit, etc), unify the build-system configuration and others.
+  Enhance the SciCookie project template by reducing technical debt related to maintenance, dependencies and build system.
+Currently, this template project tool allows the user to automate the process of creating a Python project with all the necessary up-to-date technologies.
+Via configuration options, each user is able to establish their unique set of dependencies.
+With the work planned for this grant, the changes will allow an improved user experience while guaranteeing a robust project template options.

   SciCookie Team also plans to apply for the PyOpenSci review process, so this grant will be used to review all the evaluation criteria, present the project there and apply the suggestions from the review process.
-It is very important for us to be able to apply to PyOPenSci as it is, if accepted, will allow us to raise awareness of our package and thus contribute to the development of the Python and open source community.
+It is very important for us to be able to apply to PyOpenSci as it is, if accepted, will allow us to raise awareness of our package and thus contribute to the development of the Python and open source community.